mangaloyalty/mangaloyalty/README.md

 # MangaLoyalty

-Your personal manga collection on your server.
+Your personal manga collection on your device.
 Your content, your rules.

 ## What is MangaLoyalty?